Cisco CDR Call Termination Cause Codes Explained

 Cisco utilizes the ITU-T Q.850 standard for cause codes.
 These integers must be translated to understand whether a call failed due to network conditions, user behavior, or device rejection.

-34 No Circuit/Channel Available Critical: SIP trunk capacity or network congestion.
+34 No Circuit Available Network congestion Check SIP trunk

-38 Network Out of Order Major infrastructure or signaling failure.
+38 Network Out of Order Network failure Investigate infrastructure

-41 Temporary Failure Transient issue; retrying usually succeeds.
+41 Temporary Failure Transient issue Retry / monitor

 Pro Tip: Cisco uses proprietary codes for specific features.
 For example, 393216 often indicates call splits during transfers.